research

-Currently investigating cybernetics and systems theory, phenomenology and artificial intelligence in various mediums and contexts.
+For the past few years I have been investigating cybernetics and systems theory, phenomenology and artificial intelligence in various mediums and contexts.
 Exploring an artist-as-researcher approach which combines new technologies, inquiry into emerging or abandoned lines of research and traditional scholarly writing.
 Researching if and how interactive/new media arts can amplify a sense of what I characterize as reciprocal coupling and co-evolution with an increasingly technologized environment.
-Imagining ways in which living systems, organic and quasi-organic materials can be used as substrates or “brains” for interactive control systems.
-Increasingly interested in issues related to art-science collaboration and with bringing the often abstract and esoteric ideas of science and technology “down to earth”.

 General Research Areas

-Co-evolutionary Experience in New Media Art
+Co-evolutionary Experience in Interactive/New Media Art

 References